Numerical Operations – Basics

 negative detector

-Naming and Coloring Standard:
+Naming and Coloring Conventions:

 Unlike logic gates, coloring in numerical operations are not defined by the module type, but the equation type, and there are a few catergories: